Joost's Wine World

 South Africa is famous for its Cape wines.
 Three sites are dedicated to these wines: Cape Ventures, South African Wine Directory and RSA Wines.
 Both offer a comprehensive history on Cape Wines and other intresting information.
 When you want to know more about Cape Wines you have to visit these sites, though they are commercial.
 A third site is called Cape Wines .
 It is almost completely commercial, but it shows the best map of the region.

-Wine Direct is a site that gives e.g. news about South African wines, information on events (although not completely up to date, the last time I visited the site) and some estates.
+is a site that gives e.g. news about South African wines, information on events (although not completely up to date, the last time I visited the site) and some estates.
 One of the estates not mentioned in this site is KWV .
 KWV is now one of the estates of South Africa, though it still has a social mission too.
 Before 1996 KWV was also more or less in charge to control the business of the other estates, which was not appreciated by the others.
 On the other hand KWV safed the South African wine making in earlier years.

-One of the best known grapes is the pinotage, of which even the Pinotage Club exists, which is UK of origin by the way, but the club aims to be truly international, as Peter May wrote me.
+exists, which is UK of origin by the way, but the club aims to be truly international, as Peter May wrote me.
 The pinotage is not exclusively grown in South Africa, but also in Zimbabwe, New Zealand and California.
 The other grapes used in this country are known from all over the world like the Chardonnay.
 The site of the Pinotage Club gives a complete list of all wineries, that produce pinotage wine.

 The wine regions of South Africa.